curveball/next-a12n/README.md

 ### Environment variables

+1. Generate the server env variables
+`cd a12n-server`
-1. Run `node ./bin/a12n-server` from the `a12n-server` directory.
+`node ./bin/a12n-server`

+This creates a .env with a JWT private key.

-This will configure the server to use a sqlite database, which is fine for dev environments, but not intended for production use.
+The default settings are configured to use a sqlite database, which is fine for dev environments, but not intended for production use.

+3. Start the server:
+ `pnpm start:server` from workspace root or `pnpm run start` inside a12n-server

-2. After the server is started, head over to `http://localhost:8531/`, which will prompt you to create an admin user.
+Opening `http://localhost:8531` will prompt you to create an admin user.

 If you for whatever reason lock yourself out or forget your admin password, you can start over by deleting the `a12nserver.sqlite` file.